tengstrand/lein-polylith/readme.md

     cmd-line   -> base
 ```

 ...we can see that all the *s are gone.
 The reason is that no files have been changed since the *successful build* that we just did.
-Let’s have a look at the file where the time of the last successful build is stored:
+Let’s have a look at the file where the time of the last success is stored:
 ```
 cat .polylith/time.edn
-{:last-successful-build 1529166522000}
+{:last-success 1529166522000}
 ```

 1529166522000 is the number of milliseconds since 1970.
 You can see a more readable version of it by executing the [settings](#settings) command: